1948 United States Senate election in Texas: Campaign

 Stevenson, Johnson, and Peddy were widely regarded as the front runners.
 On May 16, 1948, a poll showed Stevenson ahead of Johnson 64% to 28%.
+On 13 June 1948, the Austin American-Statesman spoke of "a withering lack enthusiasm" on the part of voters for the election.
 On June 20, the same poll showed Stevenson with 47% and Johnson with 37%.
-On 13 June 1948, the Austin American-Statesman spoke of "a withering lack enthusiasm" on the part of voters for the election.

 In mid-June 1948, Johnson's campaign was able to get access to a Sikorsky S-51 helicopter (flown by a test pilot who had never flown in a helicopter before), a first for Texas political campaigns.
 It was suggested to Johnson that he fly around in a helicopter owing to the size of Texas, and because many Texans lived in small towns where the roads were usually just mud tracks.
 Johnson's campaign dubbed the aircraft the "Johnson City Windmill".
 Johnson made campaign appearances around Texas six days a week from dawn to dusk and the spectacle drew large crowds to fairgrounds and other impromptu landing sites.
 At the time, helicopters were a recent invention and most people in Texas had never seen one, making the aircraft an instant draw.
 One newspaper spoke of Johnson "flitting around in a strange sort of flying machine" that had never been seen in Texas before.
 Attached to the helicopter was a giant loudspeaker, which allowed Johnson to announce to farmers working their fields as he hovered above them: "Hello, down there!
 This is your friend, Lyndon Johnson, your candidate for the United States Senate.
 I hope you'll vote for me on Primary day.
 And bring along your relatives to vote, too".
 As Johnson campaigned in the Rio Grande valley, one journalist wrote: "Johnson brought people rushing out of their homes and places of business as he circled cities in the thickly populated valley, waving his hat and urging people to come and see him".

 In early July the S-51 was returned for required maintenance and the campaign switched to a smaller Bell 47D for the remainder of the campaign.